Harold Baim: The Baim Collection

 The Baim Collection licences footage for feature films and television documentaries, and in 1999 began a project to restore and digitise the surviving films.
-Over eighty of the surviving one-hundred and thirty titles have been restored and are available for licence, and some donated to the BFI's National Archive.
-More than seventy films are thought lost.
+Over 80 of the surviving 130 titles have been restored and are available for licence, and some donated to the British Film Institute's National Archive.
+More than 70 films are thought to be lost.

-The Baim Collection continues to search for lost prints and negatives of over one hundred missing titles produced by Baim, many produced between 1945 and 1957.
+The Baim Collection continues to search for lost prints and negatives of over 100 missing titles produced by Baim, many produced between 1945 and 1957.
 These include: Cormorant Fishing, Cotswold Craftsmen and Where The Avon Flows, Say Abracadabra (1952) and The Mood Man (1965).

 Personal life

 Baim married Glenda Freedman (1919–2021) in April 1940.
 In 1976 he became Chief Barker of the Variety Club of Great Britain.
+He died in Reading, Berkshire in 1996.